Providing the skills, confidence and inspiration to make a difference!

 CONSERVATION SCIENCE PROJECTS

 Working in partnership with the Willamette-Laja Twinning Project and River Road Elementary School, this team will develop and implement activities that explore the amazing world of birds.
-In particular, we’ll focus on the migratory birds that connect us with our partner watershed in Laja, Mexico.
+We will focus on the migratory birds that connect us with our partner watershed in Laja, Mexico.
 We’ll explore how to integrate World Migratory Bird Day into our activities and how to raise awareness of the need for the conservation of migratory birds and their habitats.
+The team will facilitate five weeks of classroom lessons and lead three field trips – one each for the third, fourth and fifth grade – in spring term.
 Previous experience birding and/or Spanish is useful, but not required.
+This project will build on the Aves Compartidas 2023 team’s work.

 In partnership with UO’s Soil Plant Atmosphere Lab and the Eugene Water and Electric Board, this team will participate in research examining “enhanced natural climate solutions,” which are novel carbon mitigation and storage methods that leverage and maintain ecosystem processes.
-You will collect vegetation and soil data at a local field experiment on the artificial selection of plant and microbial communities with the goal of accelerating carbon stabilization in agricultural soils.
-A knowledge of soil science, microbial ecology, botany, or ecological restoration is helpful but not required.
+You will collect soil, water and vegetation data at a local field experiment on the artificial selection of plant and microbial communities with the goal of accelerating carbon stabilization in agricultural soils.
+A knowledge of soil science, microbial ecology, botany, ecological restoration or field/lab research is helpful but not required.
+This project will build upon the 2023 Climate Solutions team’s work.

 This team will engage middle-schoolers in learning about old-growth forests, climate science, and climate justice.
 Your mission will be to show science in action and engage students in an interdisciplinary exploration of climate issues.
-You’ll implement new lessons developed at HJA as well as develop one of your own.
+You’ll implement investigations that collect and examine data related to native flora, nature’s calendar, microclimates, and wildfires.
 The team will visit classrooms and lead full day field trips to the Andrews Forest in spring term.
 You’ll be working in partnership with the H.J.
-Andrews Experimental Forest.
-A background in ecology, climate science and/or climate justice is helpful, but not required.
+Andrews Experimental Forest and various local schools.
+A background in ecology, climate science and/or wildfire is helpful, but not required.
+This project will build on the Climate Science/Climate Justice’ 2023 team’s work.

 Restoration and Research

 With the overall goals of providing shade for Goose Creek and habitat for pollinators, ELP teams have been implementing and maintaining a riparian restoration project at an organic farm—Whitewater Ranch—since 2014.
 The plantings are thriving, so this team will begin transitioning the project to “free to grow” status by interplanting, removing weed mats, controlling non-native blackberry, and continuing our long-term monitoring of vegetation, pollinators and water temperature.
 In addition, in partnership with the UO Ponisio Lab, this team will also collect data in research plots that are examining ways to enhance pollinator populations after major disturbances such the September 2020 Holiday Farm Fire and post-fire timber harvest.
-This project will build upon the 2014-2022 Sustainable Farms, Riparian Restoration and Promoting Pollinators ELP teams’ work.
 A knowledge of botany, ecology, pollinators, or ecological restoration is helpful but not required.
+This project will build upon the 2023 Restoration & Research team’s work (as well as the 2014-2022 Sustainable Farms, Riparian Restoration, Promoting Pollinators teams’ work).